 How many women are affected by uterine fibroids?

-However, research shows that over 90% women who are newly diagnosed with fibroids will seek medical or surgical treatment for the condition within a year of the diagnosis.3,4 In 2000, more than 250,000 hospital admissions were related to uterine fibroids.
+Research shows that over 90% of women who are newly diagnosed with fibroids will seek medical or surgical treatment for the condition within a year of the diagnosis.2,3 In 2000, more than 250,000 hospital admissions were related to uterine fibroids.
 Every year, fibroids lead to more than 200,000 hysterectomies.4 Women who wish to have children have the option of myomectomy, a surgical procedure that removes the fibroids while leaving the uterus intact.

 Fibroids usually grow in women of childbearing age.
-The Among U.S. women ages 25 to 44, about 30% have symptoms of fibroids.2 Affected African American women are more likely to have more than one fibroid in the uterus.5 We don't know exactly how many new cases of fibroids occur in a year, as fibroids may not cause any symptoms, but clearly millions of women have fibroids at any one time in the US.
+Among U.S. women ages 25 to 44, about 30% have symptoms of fibroids.2 Affected African American women are more likely to have mulitple fibroids.5 We don't know exactly how many new cases of fibroids occur in a year, as fibroids may not cause any symptoms, but clearly millions of American women have fibroids at any one time.

 There have been reports of rare cases in which young girls, who have not yet started their periods (prepubertal), had small fibroids.
-African American women's risk of fibroids is about three times that of white women.
-Fibroids also typically develop at a younger age, grow larger, and cause more severe symptoms in African American women.6 Fibroids may shrink after menopause, in white women, but may continue to grow after the menopause in black women.
+For African American women, fibroids typically develop at a younger age, grow larger, and cause more severe symptoms.4

 Several factors affect a woman's risk for having uterine fibroids.2

 - No history of pregnancy

 - Pregnancy (the risk decreases with increasing number of pregnancies)

 - Long-term use of progestin-only birth control pills or oral contraceptives